teamhanko/hanko/README.md

 # About Hanko
 Hanko is an open-source user authentication system with a focus on moving the login beyond passwords, while being 100% deployable today – without compromise.

-- Built around latest [passkey](https://www.passkeys.io) technology as introduced by Apple, Google, and Microsoft
+- Built around [passkeys](https://www.passkeys.io) as introduced by Apple, Google, and Microsoft
-- Hanko login box that integrates in minutes
+- Hanko login box and profile elements that integrate in minutes
 - API-first, small footprint, cloud-native

 Hanko is built and maintained by [Hanko.io](https://www.hanko.io), an active member of the [FIDO Alliance](https://fidoalliance.org/company/hanko/).
 This project is the sum of 5 years of experience implementing FIDO and WebAuthn-based authentication in many different applications and platforms.